Skip to main content

 A priority project for a net zero future

-The 850 MW/1680 MWh WSB is to be built on the site of a decommissioned coal-fired power station on the NSW Central Coast.
+The 850 MW/1680 MWh WSB, built on the site of a decommissioned coal-fired power station on the NSW Central Coast, began operating in August 2025.2

 WSB is expected to unlock reserved transmission capacity in the NSW network, giving consumers in the state’s main load centres greater access to low-cost clean energy, while maintaining network security.